MP for Cheltenham

 Liberal Democrat Spokesperson (Home Affairs)

 Max Wilkinson is the Liberal Democrat MP for Cheltenham, elected in 2024.
-He currently serves as the Liberal Democrat Spokesperson on Home Affairs and sits on the Unauthorised Entry to Football Matches Bill committee.
-He has previously held roles including Liberal Democrat Spokesperson for Culture, Media and Sport and served on the Administration Committee.
+He currently serves as the Liberal Democrat Spokesperson for Home Affairs and sits on parliamentary committees, including work on the Unauthorised Entry to Football Matches Bill; he has previously served as the party's spokesperson for Culture, Media and Sport and on the Administration Committee.

-He has nine declared financial interests: six entries related to gifts, benefits and hospitality from UK sources, and three entries related to donations and other support (including loans) for his activities as an MP.
+Has declared nine financial interests: six entries for gifts, benefits and hospitality from UK sources, and three entries for donations and other support (including loans) for activities as an MP.

 Generated 21 February 2026